geshan/geshan.github.com/posts/2020-11-20-nodejs-with-docker.md

 ---
 layout: post
-title: 'How to use Docker with Node.js a step-by-step tutorial'
+title: How to use Docker with Node.js a step-by-step tutorial
 date: 2020-11-20T20:15:25.000+11:00
 comments: true
 tags:
 - Web Development
 - NodeJs
 cover: "/images/nodejs-docker-docker-compose/00nodejs-docker-docker-compose.jpg"
-pagetitle: 'How to use Docker with Node.js a step-by-step tutorial'
+pagetitle: How to use Docker with Node.js a step-by-step tutorial
 description: Follow this 2000+ word step-by-step tutorial to use Docker with Node.js using best practices like BUILDKIT and caching with docker compose.
 keywords: docker with nodejs, nodejs on docker, docker nodejs, node dockerfile, node.js docker, nodejs dockerfile, docker node js development, docker compose, nodejs docker compose

 ---
 Both Docker and Node.js have risen in popularity in the past 5 years.
 Running Node.js on docker containers with docker-compose for local development is a great experience.
 In this step-by-step tutorial, we will look at how Node.js docker and docker-compose with multi-stage docker build work in sync.
 Time to get cracking.